Your privacy

 World Vision Australia Privacy Policy

 Protecting your privacy is important to us.
-We are committed to valuing people – our supporters and volunteers – as well as the children and communities we serve.
+We are committed to valuing people – our supporters, our employees and volunteers – as well as the children and communities we serve.
 We are committed to using your personal information (information or an opinion which can reasonably identify you), responsibly.

-The Privacy Act 1988 (Cth) and the Australian Privacy Principles, the Australian Council for International Development (ACFID) Code of Conduct and the Payment Card Industry Data Security Standard (PCI DSS) all apply to us and guide us when we manage your personal information.
+The Privacy Act 1988 (Cth) and the Australian Privacy Principles, the Australian Council for International Development (ACFID) Code of Conduct and the Payment Card Industry Data Security Standard (PCI DSS).

-This Privacy Policy explains why and how we collect, use, disclose and store your personal information and what to do if you have questions, concerns, or complaints.
-We will occasionally make updates to this policy, so will note the date of the last change at the top of the page.
+This Privacy Policy explains why and how we collect, use, disclose and store your personal information and what to do if you have questions, concerns or complaints.
+We will occasionally make updates to this policy and will include the last change date at the top of the page.

 Remember, you are in control of the personal information you provide to us.
 Most personal information we collect comes from you and you can request to change or access your details at any time.